 This is the first time making it and it was pretty easy.
 I did burn myself but not so bad this time, what else is new?

 This one requires molds, but of course, they don’t have to be bear-shaped.
 Any soft candy/chocolate molds should work.
+Make sure the chocolate molds can withstand the higher heat, some can not.
 I bought these ones to keep her happy that they are bears.
 They worked well, except they need to be placed very quickly in the mold, although occasionally warming up the mixture in the pan helps.
 The droppers it came with are quite small, next time I will try larger droppers, maybe a turkey baster.

 After the molds were full, I had extra and tried to make drops but they ended up looking like large blobs.

 The equipment needed for this recipe is 2 medium-sized pots, thermometer, whisk, silicone candy molds, silicone droppers, wax or parchment paper on top of a cookie sheet or cutting board to protect the counter surface.